3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <p>
 </p>

-If you get this error you'll probably be using the shell script extension, & the DEMON USER FILES UPDATER.
+If you get this error you'll probably be using the shell script extension, & the DEMON USER FILES HANDLER.
 This system has changed & you need to update your include command for it.
 Please [click here](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md#demon-user-files-handler-include) to jump down to this section & update the include command for this feature!

 If this system is not functional then all shell functions will be impacted, as you can see from the image below with it's unknown commands.